lambda-curry/fntechgit-full-schedule-widget/README.md

    ** summit                    = object with the data from the summit

    ** marketingSettings         = object with the settings from the marketing API

    ** userProfile               = object with the data from the user profile

    ** onEventClick(event)       = method called upon event click

-   ** onStartChat(speakerId)    = method called upon click on "Chat with Speaker"
+   ** onStartChat(speakerId)    = method called upon click on "Chat with Speaker", if null then button is hidden

    ** getShareLink()            = method to retrieve share link.
 We use a method instead of a prop so we avoid re-renders